-Before coming to the Ohio State University he was a postdoc at the Society of Fellows, Harvard University.
+Before coming to Ohio State, he was a postdoc at the Society of Fellows, Harvard University.
 His Ph.D. is from the University of Michigan in Anthropology.

 - Twitter Postings (occasional)

 - On Amazon Author Central